LEI – Timeline of Major Events

 While the LEI on its own does not measure systemic risk, when combined with transaction information on the risks being exchanged by counterparties, LEI does allow regulators and parties to the transactions to gain a more complete and accurate picture of risks than ever before.

 The NAIC began working on the LEI initiative in 2011.
 A proposal to add the LEI to its insurance industry regulatory reporting was adopted by the NAIC Blanks Working Group in 2012.
 The Global Legal Entity Identifier Foundation (GLEIF), established by the FSB, is tasked to support the implementation and use of the Legal Entity Identifier (LEI), with oversight from the LEI Regulatory Oversight Committee (LEI ROC).
-As of June 2017, over 500,000 entities in 200 countries had obtained LEIs from 30 operational issuers accredited by the GLEIF.
+As of September 2018, over 1.2 million entities from over 200 countries and territories had obtained LEIs from 32 operational issuers accredited by the GLEIF.
 NAIC staff continues to monitor this situation.
-Updates regarding the status of the global LEI system can be found at www.leiroc.org.
+Updates regarding the status of the global LEI system can be found atwww.leiroc.org.